 Many aspiring professors set their sights on only traditional four-year college campuses.
 However, for new and aspiring higher education teachers like yourself, this can be a lofty goal.

 Community colleges and local business schools are an excellent way to get your foot in the door of the higher education community.
 It is easier to find entry-level positions because they are smaller, more local establishments.
-You may discover the culture at these schools more welcoming, which may help to ease your transition into teaching in higher education.
+You may discover the culture at these schools more welcoming, which may help ease your transition into higher education teaching.

 4. Networking is the key to success